eaclumpkens/robot-routing/README.md

 ## Future Developments

-**Additional Error Handlings**
-Ensure all error cases are handled and try/catches used appropriately

 **Automated Testing**
-Implement a library such as JestJS or otherwise to integrate automated testing
+Implement a library such as JestJS or otherwise facilitate automated testing

 **Prod Endpoint**
-POST API requests to lvie URL rather than necessitating local hosting
+POST API requests to live URL rather than necessitating local hosting

 **.Net**
 I'd like to be able to recreate this project using the .Net framework

+**Additional Error Handlings**
+Ensure all edge cases are handled and try/catches used appropriately.
+I feel as if there are always more to be accounted for.

 ## Created by